Your free business.com+ membership unlocks exclusive tech deals and advisor support

 To become an EA, you must either:

-• Have at least five years of IRS experience interpreting the tax code, or
+• Have at least five years of experience working for the IRS interpreting and applying the tax code, or

 • Pass all three parts of the Special Enrollment Exam (SEE)